-- 3.2 The score at the end of the regulation time of these matches will be registered by the FIH as the result of the match. - 3.3 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a shoot-out competition as specified in Appendix 11 will be played to establish the winner of the match. - 3.4 The classification matches for 5th to 8th places will be as follows: - a After completion of the pool matches (Pool A and Pool B) the 3rd and 4th placed teams from each pool will be placed into Pool C comprising four (4) teams.
+- 3.2 The score at the end of the regulation time of these matches will be registered by the FIH as the result of the match. - 3.3 If at the end of the regulation time the result is a draw, in order to establish an outright winner of a classification match for the purpose of the competition, a Challenge Shoot-out competition as set out in Appendix 8 will be played - 3.4 The classification matches for 5th to 8th places will be as follows: - a After completion of the pool matches (Pool A and Pool B) the 3rd and 4th placed teams from each pool will be placed into Pool C comprising four (4) teams.